SirBlob/python_cybersec_tools/README.md

 Uncomment #s = socket(AF_INET, SOCK_DGRAM) for UDP Banner Grab
 ```

-3. Scanner based on text file with patterns.
+3. Banner Scanner based on text file patterns.
 ```
+A port scanner that grabs the banner and checks the specified text file and tries to match the banner or vulnerability.

 [-] Usage: vulnscan_udemy.py <vuln filename>

 Features: